Librarians in popular culture: Other media

+Librarians have appeared in interactive entertainment and in online mediums.
+They are often portrayed as guides and/or purveyors of knowledge who help the user progress within the game like in The Elder Scrolls V: Skyrim.

-In 2006 Microsoft introduced an early version of what was to become the Bing search engine that used over 600 pre-recorded video clips of actor Janina Gavankar, portraying the character of "Ms Dewey", described as a sexy librarian character.
+In 2006, Microsoft introduced an early version of what was to become the Bing search engine that used over 600 pre-recorded video clips of actor Janina Gavankar, portraying the character of "Ms Dewey", described as a sexy librarian character.
 Ramirose Ilene Attebury, in Library Philosophy and Practice, reported she found that the sexy librarian stereotype was more popular than the old maid stereotype, in YouTube videos.

 Similarly, various songs focus on librarians.
 For instance, the retrospective compilation album of Tori Amos is called Tales of a Librarian, while My Morning Jacket's 2008 album Evil Urges features a song called "Librarian" and 2013 album of the American punk band Swingin' Utters, Poorly Formed includes a song titled "The Librarians Are Hiding Something."
 Additionally, the song, "Karen" of the Go-Betweens' album Lee Remick (1978), is an ode to a librarian, and Velocity Girl's 1993 album Copacetic contains the song titled "Lisa Librarian."
 In the same vein, Mrs. Phelps in Matilda was a librarian.
 She worked to help young readers, giving their advice, saying things like "sit back and allow the words to wash around you, like music."

 Librarians appeared in other media too, including model figures.
 In 2003, Archie McPhee brought out a librarian action figure, modeled on Seattle Public Library librarian Nancy Pearl.
 28,000 action figures were sold in the first week of their availability.
 Wearing a suit, hair bun and glasses, the action figure sparked controversy, particularly for the button-triggered shushing motion.
 Many librarians took it in a light-hearted spirit, while others felt it perpetuated negative stereotypes.
 The original version of the action figure was discontinued, but Archie McPhee now sells a super-hero version of Pearl with a "removable cape and a deep understanding of how knowledge is organized."